 Start a budget before repayment begins that includes your future student loan payment.
 This will allow you to see if you will be able to comfortably afford your payment.
 It will also help you build an emergency fund and a strong financial foundation.

 Look for an employer that offers student loan assistance.
 The number of companies that are offering student loan benefits is increasing, although the benefit is still rare.
 Some offer monthly benefits that can help you pay your loans off faster.
 Others offer a yearly benefit amount for a certain number of years.
 Either way, extra money from an employer to help pay loans will help you reduce your loan amount faster.

 Apply for employment that may qualify for forgiveness.
 If you have federal loans, certain employment can qualify for forgiveness under the Public Service Loan Forgiveness program.
 Certain loans and types of employment are required so be sure to pay close attention to the requirements.

-If you have an overwhelming student loan payment, explore your options to reduce your payment while furthering your debt-free journey.
+Rather than not paying student loans, if your monthly payment is overwhelming, instead explore your options to reduce your payment while furthering your debt-free journey.

 *Subject to credit approval.
 Terms and conditions apply.

 Notice About Third Party Websites: Education Loan Finance by SouthEast Bank is not responsible for and has no control over the subject matter, content, information, or graphics of the websites that have links here.
 The portal and news features are being provided by an outside source – the bank is not responsible for the content.
 Please contact us with any concerns or comments.